MCUmbrella/MGBridgeExt/README.md

 # Useful classes / functions:
 ## MGBridge
 This is MGBridge's main class.
 You can use `MGBridge.instance` to access what MGBridge plugin can also access.
+- `MGBridge.isBound(String userId)` checks if the Guilded user is bound to a Minecraft account.
+- `MGBridge.getServerId()` returns the server ID of the server that MGBridge is running on.
+- `MGBridge.getChannelId(String userId)` returns the channel ID of the channel used by MGBridge.
 - `MGBridge.instance.getLogger()` returns MGBridge's Logger.
 - `MGBridge.instance.getG4JClient()` returns the G4JClient used by the MGBridge.
 - `MGBridge.instance.getGEventListener()` returns MGBridge's Guilded event listener.
 You can use it to register commands (shown below).